ShirleyXW/User_Documentation/User_Doc/docs/index.md

 This documentation is targeted towards the following users:

-* Beginner users who need to setup a backend for a personal project.
+* New users who are responsible for managing workspace setups
-* Software development teams working on small or medium-sized web applications.
+* Users who are looking for Zoom integration into existing workplace.

+## Prerequisite Knowledge

+The documentation assumes the following:

+*

 ## Workspace Setup and Integration